iPad stand | easy Thrift Store Decor project

 DIY iPad Stand in the Kitchen

-If you do a lot of cooking or baking a tablet stand like this is great for displaying recipes.
+If you cook or bake frequently, a tablet stand like this is excellent for displaying recipes.

-Find this great toll house cupcakes recipe at Create and Babble
+Find this awesome Toll House cupcake recipe at Create and Babble

-This was a very fun project to do.
-Be sure to check out the other Thrift Store Décor projects from my friends below.
+This was a very fun project.
+Be sure to check out my friends’ other Thrift Store Décor projects below.

 Lettered Sock Bin Bliss Ranch